 - Take one bowl of the seasonings, and generously season the rib tips.
 Be sure to get all surfaces!

-- In a medium sized bowl, add in 2 cups of apple juice, the remaining seasoning, and 1/8 cup of olive oil.
+- In a medium bowl, combine 2 cups of apple juice, liquid smoke, the remaining seasoning, and 1/8 cup of olive oil.
 Mix the ingredients, and that will be your "mop sauce."2 cups apple juice, 2 tbsp hickory liquid smoke, 1/4 cup olive oil

 - Make sure you have the charcoal on one side of the grill.